 How to Insert Image Inside a Cell in Google Sheets (3 Methods)

-Images in Google Sheets will float above the grid instead of staying inside cells.
-When you sort or filter data, they remain in place while rows move, causing misalignment.
+Images in Google Sheets can float above the grid instead of staying inside cells.
+When you sort or filter the sheet, floating images stay in place while rows move.
+For example, a product photo can end up next to the wrong item.

-In this tutorial, you will learn how to insert an image inside a cell in Google Sheets using three methods, along with when to use each one.
+In this tutorial, you will learn three methods to insert an image inside a cell in Google Sheets, along with when to use each one.

 Table of Contents